iamlogand/llm-with-doc-context/README.md

 # LLM Q&A script that uses a document for context
 A simple console script that uses a large language model (LLM) to answer questions specifically related to a given document.
 Uses the [langchain](https://github.com/hwchase17/langchain) framework and the OpenAI API.

-The included sample document is the Republic of Rome rule book.
+The included sample document is the Republic of Rome rule book, stripped down to the core and advanced rules.

 ## Limitations